A background wave graphic.

 Private school admission applications are multistep processes that begin with an online form to collect the requisite information from your family along with the student’s essay.
 Completing this form typically grants you access to the school’s online admission portal where you’ll learn more about the application requirements and deadlines.

 If your family is applying to multiple schools, completing unique applications for each is a lot of time-consuming work.
-We make this easier for you with our Standard Application Online (SAO), the premier common private school application form for students entering pre-kindergarten through post-graduate.
-Complete the SAO once and you can submit it to over 400 participating schools directly from our Private School Finder.
+Make it easy with the Standard Application Online (SAO), the premier common private school application for students entering pre-kindergarten through post-graduate.
+Complete the SAO once and you can submit it to over 400 participating schools directly from our Private School Search.

 Transcripts & Teacher Recommendations